castrovictor/TwitterNoLimit/README.md

 while with my script I have been able to download all the ~11k tweets of a user's profile.

 ### Project status
 This repository is under development.
-I will try to improve it, but I have very little free time due to my uniersity studies.
+I will try to improve it, but I have very little free time due to my university studies.

 ### Important
 While I was working in this project, a new version of Twitter interface appeared.
 Possibly, minor modifications will be necessary to work with it.